adncllng/vmock/src/pages/news/en/interviewed-by-la-converse-on-ladresse.md

 templateKey: news-post
 locale: en
 pageKey: page_newspost
-title: Interviewed by La Converse on L'ADRESSE
+title: Featured in La Converse
 date: 1920-02-04T22:56:00.000Z
 description: >-
   I was interviewed by La Converse on the power of citizen-centred oral history